View All 1870 Indian Princess Three Dollar

 Description

 The 1870 (S) Indian Princess Three Dollar is a special strike dollar struck at the San Francisco Mint, part of the Indian Princess Three Dollars 1854-1889 series.
-With a mintage of only 1, this is an extremely rare issue.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design, while the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
-Designed by James Barton Longacre.
+With a mintage of 1, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only 0% of total production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design and the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
+Minted during Reconstruction and the Gilded Age, as the nation healed from civil war and debated the role of silver and gold in the monetary system.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Auction record: $5,520,000 SP50 01-05-2023 Heritage Auctions.
 Struck in 90% gold, 10% copper, weighing 5.02 grams, 20.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7992.
-The Three Dollar gold piece is one of the most unusual denominations in U.S. A challenging series with many low-mintage dates.
-The 1870-S is a legendary rarity (unique).
-Proof-only dates and the overall scarcity of the denomination make it a prestige series for gold specialists.

 External References